rust-lang/wg-async/src/vision/status_quo/barbara_builds_an_async_executor.md

 }
 ```

-"How to create a waker?"
+"How do I create a waker?"
 Barbara asked herself.
 Quickly, she found the `Wake` trait.
 Seeing the `wake` method takes an `Arc<Self>`, she realized the task in the scheduler should be stored in an `Arc`.
-After some thought, she thinks it makes sense because both the deque in the scheduler and the waker may hold a reference to the task.
+After some thought, she realizes it makes sense because both the deque in the scheduler and the waker may hold a reference to the task.

 To implement `Wake`, the `Task` should contain the sender of the scheduler.
 She changed the code to something like this: